Open all

 Academics and senior school destinations

-From Year 3, pupils move around the school for specialist subjects, including science, food tech and French.
-There are plans to introduce Mandarin, and there are Latin and Spanish clubs.
-The recently refurbished library hosts story time for the lower school and ‘social reading’ for older pupils, and exam week sees pupils from Year 3 upwards gathering in the big hall to sit tests under proper exam conditions.
+Exam week sees pupils in Years 5 and 6 gathering in the big hall to sit tests under proper exam conditions.
 This prepares them for the 11+ and pupils say they love it – but maybe that’s because afternoons are filled with fun activities, and Year 6 pupils leave on a high with a trip to a French château.
-Most move on to secondary day schools in the local area.
+Most move on to secondary day schools in the local area, with over 20 different schools making up the onward destinations list, including Prior’s Field and Lord Wandsworth College.

 Co-curricular